X-ray properties of massive compact relic galaxies: Analysis and results

 In photometric measurements, the diffuse X-ray emission of galaxies is contaminated by the collective emission of unresolved low-mass X-ray binaries (LMXBs).
 Since LMXBs trace the stellar mass\,\citep{2004MNRAS.349..146G}, their contribution can be estimated for the present sample.
 Using the {LMXB luminosity function} for nearby galaxies \citep{2004MNRAS.349..146G}, and the stellar mass and distance of our targets, we estimated the luminosity contribution of unresolved LMXBs for both NGC\,472 and PGC\,70520, and applied the corresponding correction to the measured CGM luminosities (Table\,\ref{tab:measured}).
 Unresolved LMXBs are found to contribute, on average, roughly 40\% of the $0.5\text{--}2$~keV diffuse emission in these relatively faint X-ray galaxies.
 Note that we did not consider the contribution from high-mass X-ray binaries, as it is expected to be insignificant in galaxies with old stellar populations.

 For the two brightest sources (MRK\,1216 and PGC\,32873), we extracted CCD spectra from ACIS and EPIC data within a single aperture of $20\,r_{\rm eff}$, and calculated model fluxes.
 We fit the galaxies' thermal emission spectrum with a \textit{phabs(apec+pow)} model {(in \texttt{Xspec} terminology)}, incorporating both the photon absorption, corresponding to the line-of-sight galactic hydrogen column density (Table\,\ref{tab:gal-prop}), and the contribution of the unresolved cosmic X-ray background with a photon index fixed at $\Gamma = 1.6$.
 The spectral fits were performed using \texttt{Xspec}.
-In the \textit{Chandra} ACIS fit, plasma temperature, abundance, and spectral normalizations were free parameters, whereas in the \textit{XMM-Newton} EPIC fit, the abundance was fixed at the best-fit ACIS value.
-For the ACIS spectrum of MRK\,1216 we applied a two-temperature model with the low-T component abundance linked to the abundance of the high-T component.
+In the \textit{Chandra} ACIS fit, plasma temperature, abundance, and spectral normalizations were free parameters, whereas in the \textit{XMM-Newton} EPIC fit, the abundance was fixed at the best-fit ACIS value. {Note that allowing abundances to vary during the EPIC spectral fitting yields consistent results with those obtained using the fixed ACIS best-fit values.} For the ACIS spectrum of MRK\,1216 we applied a two-temperature model with the low-T component abundance linked to the abundance of the high-T component.
 The fit range was set to $0.5-7$\,keV for ACIS and $0.5-10$\,keV for XMM-Newton spectra.
 A joint fit was applied for the MOS1 and MOS2 data, while the PN data was separately modeled.
 The source luminosities and the best-fit spectral model parameters are listed in Table\,\ref{tab:measured} and Table\,\ref{tab:spec-fit}, respectively.

 The measured X-ray luminosities of diffuse emission, shown in Table\,\ref{tab:measured}, vary widely among galaxies, covering a luminosity range of $\gtrsim\!2$ orders of magnitude, highlighting the diversity of X-ray halos in the population of cE galaxies.
 In particular, MRK\,1216 and PGC\,32873 display the highest luminosities in the sample with their X-ray halo extending beyond their effective radii (Section\,\ref{sec:sb-prof}, Figure\,\ref{fig:sbp}).
 On the other hand, NGC\,472 and PGC\,70520, despite having comparable stellar masses and effective radii, lack prominent X-ray halos.
 We explore how these X-ray luminosities relate to local scaling relations in Section\,\ref{sec:discussion1}.